 What's included in your package?

-* 4 nights Dinner bed & Breakfast at the three star Grant Arms Hotel, packed lunch and hot drinks during the day.
+* 4 nights Dinner bed & Breakfast at the four star Grant Arms Hotel, packed lunch and hot drinks during the day.

 * Transport throughout the holiday.

 * The services of local guide John Poyner throughout the break.
 John lives locally and has been working as a Bird & Wildlife Guide throughout the Highlands and Islands for 15 years, previously working for RSPB Scotland as an assistant warden and as a guide for two of Scotland's leading Wildlife Tour Companies.
 He now runs Highland Nature, and is Wildlife Guide for the BWWC at the Grant Arms Hotel.
 In any spare time John also works as a freelance environmental consultant surveying upland birds for renewable energy developments as well as managing the local online Highland Bird News Forum.

 All alcoholic drinks, tips, any incidental expenses of a personal nature.

 Number in group is limited to a maximum of 7 people.

 For further details contact us on 01479 821357 / (07875) 094666 (mob) Email firstname.lastname@example.org or fill out the form below and we will make a preliminary booking for you.
 To secure this we can take a deposit by Cheque or Bank Transfer, details will be sent.